aegis72/aegisflow/README.md

 This isn’t intended to be “the workflow to end all workflows.”
 It isn’t intended to perform endless inpainting, etc. It may grow to that, but for now, I had simple goals for this tool:

-+To reimagine my previous work
++ To reimagine my previous work
-+To test ideas quickly without having to fully render new images +To generate multiple related assets in a ”project” style workflow, and then automatically name and associate them with each other in a project folder.
++ To test ideas quickly without having to fully render new images
++ To generate multiple related assets in a ”project” style workflow, and then automatically name and associate them with each other in a project folder.

 This workflow is Donationware.
 I think folks should be compensated for art, but I also agree that art should be for everyone.
 This workflow is completely dependent on the hard work of others making art generative AI work, whom I believe you should support as well in whatever method you are able.